 Results from the P-1 study indicated that women ≥50 years of age treated with tamoxifen have an increased risk of developing invasive endometrial cancer.
-For women ≥50 years the risk of developing endometrial cancer while on tamoxifen compared to placebo was increased (RR = 4.01; 95% CI, 1.70-10.90).
-An increased risk for endometrial cancer was not observed in women ≤49 years of age treated with tamoxifen in this study (RR = 1.21; 95% CI, 0.41-3.60).
-Although the only death from endometrial cancer in the P-1 study occurred in a placebo-treated subject, analyses of the NSABP data have revealed a small number of uterine sarcomas among the number of patients with an intact uterus taking tamoxifen.
+For women ≥50 years the risk of developing endometrial cancer while on tamoxifen compared to placebo was increased (RR, 4.01; 95% CI, 1.70-10.90).
+100,101 An increased risk for endometrial cancer was not observed in women ≤49 years of age treated with tamoxifen in this study (RR, 1.21; 95% CI, 0.41-3.60).
+100,101 Although the only death from endometrial cancer in the P-1 study occurred in a placebo-treated subject, 100,101 analyses of the NSABP data have revealed a small number of uterine sarcomas among the number of patients with an intact uterus taking tamoxifen.
 Uterine sarcoma is a rare form of uterine malignancy reported to occur in 2% to 4% of all patients with uterine cancer.
-Compared with other uterine cancers, uterine sarcomas present at a more advanced stage and thus may carry a worse prognosis in terms of disease-free and overall survival.
+142 Compared with other uterine cancers, uterine sarcomas present at a more advanced stage and thus may carry a worse prognosis in terms of disease-free and overall survival.
+143,144

 Updated results from the NSABP studies have indicated that incidence of both endometrial adenocarcinoma and uterine sarcoma is increased in women taking tamoxifen when compared to the placebo arm.
 Several other studies have also supported an association between tamoxifen therapy and an increased risk of developing uterine sarcoma.
-Several other studies have also supported an association between tamoxifen therapy and an increased risk of developing uterine sarcoma.
-Several other studies have also supported an association between tamoxifen therapy and an increased risk of developing uterine sarcoma.
-Several other studies have also supported an association between tamoxifen therapy and an increased risk of developing and on the package insert of tamoxifen to highlight the endometrial cancer risk (both epithelial endometrial cancer and uterine sarcoma) of tamoxifen.
-Several other studies have also supported an association between tamoxifen therapy and an increased risk of developing uterine sarcoma.
-Several other studies have also supported an association between tamoxifen therapy and an increased risk of developing uterine sarcoma.
-Several other sev cancer is low (absolute annual risk per 1,000: placebo 0.91 vs. tamoxifen 2.30).
+National Marchard A back box's FDA warning has been included on the package insert of tamoxifen to highlight the endometrial cancer risk (both epithelial endometrial cancer and uterine sarcoma) of tamoxifen.
+Nonetheless, the absolute risk of developing endometrial cancer is low (absolute annual risk per 1000: placebo 0.91 vs. tamoxifen 2.30).
 Often, for women at increased risk for breast cancer, the reduction in the number of breast cancer events exceeds that of the increase in the number of uterine cancer events.

 Use of raloxifene has not been associated with an increased incidence of endometrial cancer in the MORE trial.
-134 Long-term results from the STAR trial showed the incidence of invasive endometrial cancer to be significantly lower in the group receiving raloxifene compared with the tamoxifen group (RR = 0.55; CI, 0.36-0.83).
+Long-term results from the STAR trial showed the incidence of invasive endometrial cancer to be significantly lower in the group receiving raloxifene compared with the tamoxifen group (RR, 0.55; CI, 0.36-0.83).
+103

 For women with an intact uterus, a baseline gynecologic assessment is recommended prior to administration of tamoxifen, and follow-up gynecologic assessments should be performed at each visit.
-156 The vast majority of women with tamoxifen-associated endometrial cancer present with vaginal spotting as an early symptom of cancer.
+149 The vast majority of women with tamoxifen-associated endometrial cancer present with vaginal spotting as an early symptom of cancer.
 Therefore, prompt evaluation of vaginal spotting in the postmenopausal woman is essential.

 At present, there is insufficient evidence to recommend the performance of uterine ultrasonography or endometrial biopsy for routine screening in asymptomatic women.
-157-159 In women diagnosed with endometrial cancer while taking a risk-reduction agent, the drug should be discontinued until the endometrial cancer has been fully treated.
-The NCCN Breast Cancer Risk Reduction Panel believes that it is safe and reasonable to resume therapy with a risk-reduction agent after completion of treatment for early-stage endometrial cancer.
+150-152 In women diagnosed with endometrial cancer while taking a risk-reduction agent, the drug should be discontinued until the endometrial cancer has been fully treated.
+The NCCN Breast Cancer Risk Reduction Panel believes that it is safe and reasonable to resume therapy with a risk-reduction agent after completion of treatment for earlystage endometrial cancer.